szilvia-csernus/book-cycle/TESTING.md

 # Automated Tests - Unit tests

-I wrote 78 unit tests for my python files, covering 88% of all statements.
+I wrote 78 unit tests for my python files, [covering 89%](testing_files/coverage-report.pdf) of all statements.
 Please see the results below: